 At this stage of his presidency though, it seems safe to say said “hope” has been considerably misplaced, with the expectations accompanying it remaining for the most part as unrequited now as they were possibly unrealistic to begin with.

 If Obama has failed, (in this writer’s view it is beyond dispute), then it is all the more accentuated because of the successes he promised to deliver.
 And such failure should be viewed from two fundamental perspectives: Firstly, he failed to change the way Washington worked, a pledge which he must have known was as unrealistic as it was disingenuous.
-In the former, few would argue the aforementioned “forces” aren’t still very much in charge of how Washington works, and in reality they have become more entrenched on his watch.
+Few would argue the aforementioned “forces” aren’t still very much in charge of how Washington works, and in reality they have become more entrenched on his watch.
 To a not inconsiderable degree, the enhanced power and influence of these “forces” has been–both wittingly and unwittingly–facilitated by policies pursued and/or actions taken by Obama.

 Secondly, he failed to live up to most of the key promises he made to begin with–either substantively and in some cases even at all–whilst pursuing policies and taking actions that ran counter to the very nature and spirit of those pledges.
 Indeed, they ran counter to everything he’d convinced so many he actually stood for.
 It is with these deliberations in mind then we now attempt a deeper analysis of selected aspects of the incumbent’s performance, and from there [to] looking at how the narrative of his legacy might unfold.

 It seems that worthwhile assessments of any presidential legacy must be undertaken hand-in-glove with concerns of integrity and credibility?
 This is especially so with Obama, if only because he entered the White House with so much promise, the operative word in his case.
 Certainly in this respect his defenders might now argue he was over-burdened with the weight of expectation imbued in that “promise”.